tzickel/justredis/README.md

 Roadmap
 ---
-Async support with the same exact API (but with the await keyword), currently for asyncio Transparent EVAL script caching
+Asynchronous I/O support with the same exact API (but with the await keyword) Transparent EVAL script caching
-More cluster features (both master, and replicas) Clear seperation between the I/O and concurrency code to the rest
+Clear seperation between the I/O and concurrency code to the rest

 Should allow for easy portablity to other event loops such as gevent, and async ones such as asyncio and trio.